agntcy/dir-spec/draft-agntcy-ads.md

 ## Content Distribution via OCI Protocol

 Once discovery identifies the relevant CIDs and their hosting peers, the actual agent records are retrieved using the OCI distribution protocol:

 ### Peer-to-Peer Synchronization

-The discovered list of CIDs enables efficient content synchronization between peers:
+The discovered list of CIDs enables efficient content synchronization between
+peers:

 1. **Content Negotiation**: Requesting peer queries hosting peers for available agent records

 2. **OCI Pull Operations**: Standard OCI registry pull commands retrieve agent artifacts and metadata

 3. **Incremental Sync**: Only missing or updated content is transferred, reducing bandwidth requirements

 4. **Verification**: Content integrity is verified through cryptographic hash validation during transfer

 ### Distribution Strategies

-The system supports multiple distribution patterns:
+The system supports multiple distribution patterns, each with distinct trade-offs and operational considerations:

 **On-Demand Retrieval**: Agents are pulled from remote peers only when specifically requested, minimizing local storage requirements.

+*Trade-offs*: While this approach minimizes storage costs and ensures fresh content, it introduces several challenges:
+- **Query Latency**: Each request requires network round-trips to locate and retrieve content, increasing response times
+- **Network Cost**: Spurious or exploratory requests generate unnecessary network traffic and computational overhead
+- **DoS Vulnerability**: The system becomes susceptible to denial-of-service attacks where malicious actors can trigger expensive content retrieval operations by flooding the network with requests for non-existent or rarely-accessed agents
+- **Scalability Limits**: Performance degrades as the network grows due to increased query coordination overhead

 **Proactive Caching**: Popular or frequently accessed agents are automatically replicated to improve query response times.

+*Trade-offs*: This strategy offers significant scalability benefits but requires sophisticated management:
+- **Performance Gains**: Dramatic reduction in query latency for popular content, enabling sub-second response times
+- **Scalability**: Can handle high query volumes efficiently once popular content is cached locally
+- **Popularity Measurement**: Requires implementing metrics collection and analysis to identify which agents warrant caching.
+This includes tracking query frequencies, download patterns, and usage statistics across the network
+- **Storage Requirements**: Needs sufficient local storage capacity to maintain cached copies of popular agents
+- **Cache Management**: Must implement cache eviction policies, freshness validation, and synchronization mechanisms
+- **Administrator Oversight**: Proactive caching policies must be configured and monitored by agent directory node administrators to balance storage costs with performance benefits

 **Strategic Replication**: Critical agents can be replicated across multiple peers to ensure high availability and reduce single points of failure.

+*Trade-offs*: This approach addresses availability concerns but introduces subjective complexity:
+- **High Availability**: Ensures critical agents remain accessible even during peer failures or network partitions
+- **Reduced Single Points of Failure**: Distributes risk across multiple storage locations
+- **Subjective Criticality**: The definition of "critical" or "useful" agents varies significantly between users, organizations, and use cases.
+What constitutes strategic value for financial services may be irrelevant for manufacturing applications
+- **Administrative Burden**: Requires agent directory node administrators to make strategic decisions about which agents warrant replication, considering factors like:
+  - Organizational priorities and business requirements
+  - Compliance and regulatory considerations
+  - Cost-benefit analysis of storage versus availability
+  - Community consensus on agent importance
+- **Resource Allocation**: Strategic replication consumes storage resources that could otherwise be used for proactive caching of popular content

+**Administrative Management**: Both Proactive Caching and Strategic Replication require active management by agent directory node administrators.
+Administrators must:
+- Configure caching policies based on local network characteristics and storage capacity
+- Monitor popularity metrics and adjust caching strategies accordingly
+- Define strategic replication criteria aligned with organizational objectives
+- Balance resource allocation between different distribution strategies
+- Implement governance policies for content lifecycle management

 This architecture provides a scalable foundation for MAS data discovery that can efficiently handle large networks of distributed agents while maintaining low latency for capability-based queries.

 ## Agent Directory Record Examples

 The following examples illustrate the structure of OASF-compliant agent records stored in the directory:

 ~~~
 {